Because of His working, we give Him all the glory.

 Our Family Grows

 In April, 2018, our son Liam was born.
-Having a child changes things for sure, but it has already opened different doors for ministry.
+Having our first child changed things for sure, but it also opened different doors for ministry.
 Seeing a Filipino-American baby is always a curiosity for people.
-We are excited about raising our son here as missionaries.

 At this time, Liam isn’t our only child.
 We suffered our first miscarriage in April of 2020, losing our second son, Adrin David.
 His name means “God is gracious” and “Beloved one.”
 Then in July of 2021, we lost twins, Michael and Gabriel.
-We miss them, but we have hope in seeing our children again one day in Heaven.
+We miss our other 3 sons, but we have hope in seeing our children again one day in Heaven.
 We hope in Christ.
-He is the hope we want others to have here in the Philippines.
+He is the hope we want others here in the Philippines to be able to know and trust in.

 God alone planned our journey out, such as it has been.
 If you had asked either of us 10 years ago, “Will you be missionaries in the Philippines?” perhaps we would have said yes, but we would have had no idea of how God has worked.
 Again, we want to give Him the glory for all He has done, and we look forward to seeing what He will do in our future ministry here in the Philippines.